DavideMorgante/davidemorgante.github.io/_teaching/Metodi_matematici_2023.md

 * Davide Morgante: davide.morgante@mi.infn.it
 * Massimo Frigerio: massimo.frigerio@unimi.it

+We are going to organise some days for *office hours*, where the students can come and ask us questions.
+To have an appointment outside the office hours, just send us an e-mail!

 The number of my office is DC/T/37 and is located at the ground floor, at the end of the central corridor to the left, near the bathrooms (the office is two doors from prof. Molinari's office).
 For the location of Massimo's office, write him an e-mail!

 Here is a list of my favorite books, the more mathematical one are highlighted in red